TryGhost/Ghost/README.md

 ## Versioning

-For transparency and insight into our release cycle, and for striving to maintain backward compatibility, Bootstrap will be maintained under the [Semantic Versioning](http://semver.org/) guidelines as much as possible.
+For transparency and insight into our release cycle, and for striving to maintain backward compatibility, Ghost will be maintained according to the [Semantic Versioning](http://semver.org/) guidelines as much as possible.

 Releases will be numbered with the following format:

 `<major>.<minor>.<patch>`

-And constructed with the following guidelines:
+Constructed with the following guidelines:

-* A new major release indicates a large change where backwards compatibility is broken.
+* A new *major* release indicates a large change where backwards compatibility is broken.
-* A new minor release indicates a normal change that maintains backwards compatibility
+* A new *minor* release indicates a normal change that maintains backwards compatibility.
-* A new patch release indicates a bugfix or small change which does not affect compatibility.
+* A new *patch* release indicates a bugfix or small change which does not affect compatibility.

 ## Bugs